msnyder5/GPTJerry/readme.md

 In `config.py` you need to place your discord bot token, as well as your OpenAI credentials, as specified on the [revChatGPT github](https://github.com/acheong08/ChatGPT).
 Here you can also change the initial prompt that Jerry uses.

+Note that you will need to enable typing intents for your bot.

 ## Running

 Run `main.py` to start the bot.